hindu-comm/mail_stream_advaita-l/2016/01/.asvatma_nirUpaNam-_/208__V_Subrahmanian.md

 On Sat, Jan 30, 2016 at 9:05 PM, श्रीमल्ललितालालितः <
 lalitaalaalitah at lalitaalaalitah.com> wrote:

-> ​I'll suggest you to shun the idea of Photostat.
+> I'll suggest you to shun the idea of Photostat.
 Go for camera-capture.
 A
 > DSLR will be best option.
 > Keep book flat on surface, in proper lit place.
 Hold camera parallel to
 > it(do not incline it towards yourself to see it.).
 > Take snaps.
 > Edit.
 > Share
-> Done.​
+> Done.
 >
 >
 >